-Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response NSC1714 Overtime, Expenses and Additional Payments Joint expenses policies for Norfolk and Suffolk Constabularies for police officers and police staff to be developed.
-The updated 2 New Conditions of Service for Police Staff are to be introduced from April 2017 (this was expected to be implemented in October 2016 but was delayed nationally).
-As a result we will take this opportunity to revise once the new ACO / Head of Transactional Services 30/06/17 30/09/20 03/08/20 This is being worked on by the Policy Team in HR. expenses policies to be placed on the intranet.
-Conditions have been agreed and implemented.
+Audit Recommendation Priority Management Comments Responsible Officers Due Date Revised Due Date Last Update Latest Response NSC1714 Joint expenses policies for Norfolk 2 New Conditions of Service for Police Staff are to be ACO / Head of 30/06/17 30/09/20 03/08/20 This is being Overtime, Expenses and Suffolk introduced from April 2017 Transactional worked on by the Policy Team in and Constabularies for (this was expected to be Services HR.
+Additional police officers and implemented in October Payments police staff to be 2016 but was delayed developed. nationally).
+As a result we will take this opportunity to The updated revise once the new expenses policies to Conditions have been agreed be placed on the and implemented. intranet.